Rand Paul Fast Facts

 November 8, 2016 - Wins a second term in the Senate, defeating Democrat Jim Gray.

-November 3, 2017 - A neighbor allegedly assaults Paul at his home in Bowling Green, Kentucky, which results in six broken ribs and a pleural effusion - a build-up of fluid around the lungs.
+November 3, 2017 - A neighbor assaults Paul at his home in Bowling Green, Kentucky, which results in six broken ribs and a pleural effusion - a build-up of fluid around the lungs.
 The attorney representing Paul's neighbor, Rene Boucher, later says that the occurrence had "absolutely nothing" to do with politics and was "a very regrettable dispute between two neighbors over a matter that most people would regard as trivial."
+Boucher, who pleaded guilty to the assault, is sentenced in June 2018 to 30 days in prison with a year of supervised release.

 August 2018 - Goes to Moscow and meets with Russian lawmakers, extending an invitation to visit the United States.
-While abroad, Paul tweets that he delivered a letter to Russian leader Vladimir Putin from President Donald Trump.
+While abroad, Paul tweets that he delivered a letter to Russian leader Vladimir Putin from US President Donald Trump.
 A White House spokesman later says that Paul asked Trump to provide a letter of introduction.
 After he returns, Paul says that he plans to ask Trump to lift sanctions on members of the Russian legislature so they can come to Washington for meetings with their American counterparts.